-The induction coil is characterized by a test volume, and an Induction Coil Factor; the coil factor is the ratio between the magnetic field strength generated by an induction coil and the current value required to obtain that field strength.
+A test volume and an Induction Coil Factor characterize the induction coil; the coil factor is the ratio between the magnetic field strength generated by an induction coil and the current value required to obtain that field strength.
 For standard dimension coil, the coil factor is determined by the manufacturer of the coil, and can be verified by laboratory measurements before carrying out the tests.

-The CEMASTER operates as a current-controlled device -- it outputs a current pulse.
+The EMCPro PLUS operates as a current-controlled device -- it outputs a current pulse.
 The maximum Magnetic Field Strength available in a test is dependent upon the Induction Coil Factor of the Induction Coil, as the Magnetic Field Strength is the product of the Surge Current and the Induction Coil Factor.

-The size and shape of the induction coil may vary, but one standard coil is the one-meter square coil available from Thermo KeyTek as CM-HCOIL.
+The size and shape of the induction coil may vary, but one standard coil is the one-meter square coil available from Thermo as CM-HCOIL.
 This coil is capable of providing a constant field-strength over a volume of 0.6 by 0.6 by 0.5 meter; for EUT larger than this, a larger coil will be required.
 The Coil Factor for this coil is 0.87.